 As I said the next 48 hours will tell.
 Best places to keep abreast of events are at the Bangkok Post online (www.bangkokpost.com) Richard Barrow a Thai-based journalist has excellent coverage here (www.thaitravelblogs.com) and TravelFish the S.E.
 Asia guide has good coverage too (http://bit.ly/pPYQWX)

-If you are going to Bangkok in the next day or two: call your airline, travel provider, hotel and tour agency NOW and ask them what their plans are in the event of major flooding. over 6 years ago
+If you are going to Bangkok in the next day or two: call your airline, travel provider, hotel and tour agency NOW and ask them what their plans are in the event of major flooding. about 9 years ago